-Dr. Boggess was appointed Concord University’s 12th President by the Board of Governors on April 22, 2014.
-She has served as Interim President since July 2013.
+Dr. Boggess was appointed Concord University’s 12th President by the Board of Governors on April 22, 2014 after serving as the Interim President for just over one year.
 Dr. Boggess brings nearly three decades of serving Concord in academics and administration to the presidency.
 Throughout her career, she has served on numerous national, state, institutional and divisional committees and has been recognized for her leadership.
-She is an active and respected member of the local business and civic community.
+In her current role, she was elected president of the Council of WV University and College Presidents, president of the West Virginia Association of Regional and College Presidents (WVARCU), president of the Mountain East Conference Presidents’ Council and has been active on many statewide educational boards and committees.
+She is also an active and respected member of the local business and civic community.

 Dr. Boggess is active in the local business community and is a Charter Member of the Board of Directors of the Charles Mathena III Foundation serving the Chuck Mathena III Performing Arts Center in Mercer County, WV.

 She makes her home in Princeton, WV.
 Together with her late husband, Ted, she has 3 amazing sons and wonderful daughters-in-law, and 6 of the best grandchildren one could imagine.